Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Conclusions and Observational Prospects

 Extending the analysis to rotating configurations would greatly enhance the astrophysical relevance of the model.
-Moreover, quasinormal modes and gravitational-wave ringdown signatures could provide additional observational discriminants.
-Additionally, a systematic comparison between Tsallis entropy and other generalized entropy formalisms may further illuminate the role of non-extensivity in black-hole thermodynamics.
+Moreover, quasinormal modes (QNMs) and gravitational-wave ringdown signatures could provide additional observational discriminants.
+Additionally, a comparison between Tsallis entropy and other generalized entropy formalisms may further illuminate the role of non-extensivity in BH thermodynamics.
 Finally, embedding the KR-ModMax framework within a more fundamental string-theoretic or supergravity setting could clarify the microscopic origin and allowed ranges of the parameters $\ell$, $\gamma$, and $\zeta$.
 All these studies will be performed in future projects.

-In conclusion, the combined presence of Kalb-Ramond Lorentz-symmetry breaking and ModMax nonlinear electrodynamics leads to a black-hole phenomenology that is both rich and sharply structured.
+In conclusion, the combined presence of KR LSB and ModMax NED leads to a BH phenomenology that is both rich and sharply structured.
 The branch parameter $\zeta$ emerges as the key organizing principle, controlling geometry, thermodynamics, optics, and tidal dynamics in a unified way, and offering multiple, complementary pathways for confronting this class of models with observations.

-\acknowledgments \.{I}.~S. and E.~S. thank T\"{U}B\.{I}TAK, ANKOS, and SCOAP3 for academic support.
+\acknowledgments The authors sincerely thank the handling Editor and the anonymous Referee for their careful evaluation and constructive comments. \.{I}.~S. and E.~S. thank T\"{U}B\.{I}TAK, ANKOS, and SCOAP3 for academic support.
 The authors acknowledge the contribution of the LISA Cosmology Working Group (CosWG), as well as support from the COST Actions CA21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse) - CA23130, Bridging high and low energies in search of quantum gravity (BridgeQG) and CA21106 - COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers).